What is a W-4 Form? What It Means and How It Affects Your Taxes

 Usually, the first day of a new job is when many taxpayers complete a W-4 tax form.
 However, many don’t really understand what the form is asking or how it affects your taxes.
 Maybe you take a guess at how to fill it out.
 Or maybe a friend has advice.
 While those options aren’t terrible, it could lead to your paying too much or too little in taxes.
-So, here’s the lowdown on Form W-4, as well as some tips to better your financial position now and at tax time.
+So, here’s the lowdown on Form W-4.
+For information about how tax reform affects withholding, review whether you should submit a new W-4 for 2018.

 I got a new job so I have to complete my Form W-4, but I don’t really know what the form is for.

 As mentioned above, when you start a job, all employees complete a Form W-4, which determines the amount of federal income taxes your employer will withhold from your paychecks throughout the year.
 It does not change the amount of your pay that will go toward Social Security and Medicare.
 Those are defined amounts.

 How is the amount of income tax determined?

 The W-4 is used by your employer to determine how much income tax to withhold based on your marital status and the number of withholding allowances you claim.

 What are these withholding allowances?